BioSystemsUM/drug_response_pipeline/almanac/README.md

 # Predicting drug synergy in cancer cell lines

 ## Data
-ALMANAC drug response data in the form of ComboScores for <cell line, drugA, drugB> triplets were and RNA-Seq data for the NCI-60 cell lines were downloaded from [CellMinerCDB](https://discover.nci.nih.gov/rsconnect/cellminercdb/).
+ALMANAC drug response data in the form of ComboScores for <cell line, drugA, drugB> triplets and RNA-Seq data for the NCI-60 cell lines were downloaded from [CellMinerCDB](https://discover.nci.nih.gov/rsconnect/cellminercdb/).

 Mutation and copy number variation data were downloaded from [CBioportal](https://www.cbioportal.org/study/summary?id=cellline_nci60).

 An SDF file mapping compound identifiers to SMILES strings ([ComboCompoundSet.sdf](https://wiki.nci.nih.gov/download/attachments/338237347/ComboCompoundSet.sdf?version=1&modificationDate=1493822360000&api=v2)) and a file mapping NSC identifiers to compound names ([ComboCompoundNames_small.txt](https://wiki.nci.nih.gov/download/attachments/338237347/ComboCompoundNames_small.txt?version=1&modificationDate=1493822467000&api=v2)) were obtained from DTP.

-The preprocessed response dataset and filtered gene expression, mutation and CNV files (before merging with the response dataset) can be downloaded from https://nextcloud.bio.di.uminho.pt/s/p5RXgkQwH5HoEiw.
-This repository also contains the fully preprocessed drug and gene expression data required to run the expr<sub>DGI</sub> + drugs<sub>ECFP4</sub> model described in our study.
+The preprocessed response dataset, the filtered gene expression, mutation and CNV files (before merging with the response dataset), and the fully preprocessed drug and gene expression data required to run the expr<sub>DGI</sub> + drugs<sub>ECFP4</sub> model described in our study can be downloaded from https://zenodo.org/record/6538771/files/nci_almanac_preprocessed.zip?download=1.

 ## Running the scripts
 Use the following command to start a Docker container: